All-optical nonlinear phase modulation in open semiconductor microcavities: Abstract

 \section{Abstract}

-We report a significant advancement in ultra low power light-by-light phase modulation using open semiconductor microcavities in the strong light-matter coupling regime.
-We achieve cross-phase modulation of up to 247$\pm$17 mrad per particle between laser beams attenuated to single-photon average intensities.
-This breakthrough extends the potential for quantum information processing and nonlinear quantum optics in strongly coupled light-matter systems, setting a new benchmark in the field without relying on atom-like emitters.
+We report an 80 times advancement in single particle light-by-light phase modulation using micrometer scale open-access optical cavities in the strong light-matter coupling regime.
+We achieve cross-phase modulation of up to 247$\pm$17 mrad per particle between laser beams attenuated to single-photon intensities, reaching the same order of magnitude achieved with nano-scale semiconductor quantum dots.
+We characterise the frequency, polarisation and time dependences of the nonlinear interaction underpinning the phase modulation and find that our results are in agreement with a theoretical model incorporating polariton-biexciton coupling.
+These advances extend the potential for quantum information processing and nonlinear quantum optics in strongly coupled light-matter systems, setting a new benchmark in the field without relying on atom-like emitters.
 Our findings suggest promising new avenues for scalable quantum optical technologies.

-\subsection{Introduction}
+\section{Introduction}

 Strong effective interactions between photons, mediated by material nonlinear optical response, underpin solutions to a wide range of scientific and technological challenges from quantum computing and entanglement distribution ~\cite{Chang_2014, maring2024versatile, bao2023very, vajner2022quantum}, to the ultra-low power limit of classical all-optical processing~\cite{Zasedatelev_2021}, to novel approaches to quantum machine learning~\cite{Shen_2017}.
 This has inspired great effort to build photonic systems exhibiting cross-phase modulation (XPM) where one optical signal can strongly and deterministically modulate the phase of a separate optical signal at the single-photon level.
-Such single photon phase shifters underpin routes to applications such as two-photon gates~\cite{brod2016passive,Schrinski2022,Heuck2020,Tiarks_2018,Scala_2024} for quantum information processing, photon number detectors and sorters~\cite{yang2022deterministic}, non-Gaussian state generation for metrology~\cite{de_las_Heras_2025}, programmable quantum circuits~\cite{nielsen2024}, and quantum optical neural networks~\cite{Ewaniuk2023}.
+Such single photon phase shifters underpin routes to applications~\cite{jankowski2024ultrafast} such as two-photon gates~\cite{brod2016passive,Schrinski2022,Heuck2020,Tiarks_2018,Scala_2024} for quantum information processing, photon number detectors and sorters~\cite{yang2022deterministic}, non-Gaussian state generation for metrology~\cite{yanagimoto2022onset, yanagimoto2020engineering, de_las_Heras_2025}, programmable quantum circuits~\cite{nielsen2024}, and quantum optical neural networks~\cite{Ewaniuk2023}.